scexao-org/first_control/source/operation_eon.md

 # Closing down (End of the night)

+## don't foget

+(fyi, when done with the PL, don't foget to issue "first_pickoff out" in the scexao2 terminal)

 ## Darks and flats

 Darks and flats can be saved from the fircam_ctrl terminal with :